 A Ruff Start

 Holly is the name since given to an approximately 3-month-old beagle mix who was abandoned in northern New Hampshire last month.
-According to a Union Leader article, Holly ended up in the care of a local animal control officer and former veterinary technician, whose early diagnosis revealed at least one severed temporomandibular joint among a host of other health concerns.
+Holly ended up in the care of a local animal control officer and former veterinary technician, whose early diagnosis revealed at least one severed temporomandibular joint among a host of other health concerns.

 Although Holly’s case is extreme, TMJ is sometimes the result of physical trauma.
 Many symptoms Holly experienced were similar to those of people with TMJ, though to a greater degree: